 Dodge Journey Overview

-Dodge's midsized SUV seats five, with an optional third row that nominally increases seating to seven.
-The 3.6-liter V6 got only 16 mpg in our tests.
-The noisy 2.4-liter engine is available only on front-wheel-drive versions.
-Despite the new engine and updated interior appointments, the Journey is still mediocre overall.
-It does ride well and the cabin stays quiet, but its lack of agility makes it feel larger than it is.
+Dodge's humdrum midsized SUV seats five, with an optional third row that theoretically increases seating to seven.
+Although the 3.6-liter V6 delivers strong performance, we were able to muster only a worst-in-class 16-mpg overall from it in our tests.
+A thriftier but noisier 2.4-liter engine is available on front-wheel-drive versions.
+Despite its recently updated interior appointments, the Journey remains mediocre overall.
+It rides fairly well and the cabin stays quiet, but the Journey's lack of agility makes it feel larger than it is.
 In addition, the transmission is reluctant to downshift and the third-row seat is tiny.
 Reliability has been well below average.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).